tlhackque/BlockCountries/README.md

 The status -v command will report the current configuration, although the actual implementation in iptables will be different due to optimizations.

+Rules are applied to the INPUT, OUTPUT or FORWARD chains after any existing IPTABLES rules.
+Typically, this means that related and established connections are accepted before BlockCountries rules are applied, and icmp packets are allowed.
+(This varies by distribution and local option.)
+To control placement, define the corresponding -HOOK chain.(e.g. INPUT-HOOK) and call it it from the main chain(s).
+BlockCountries rules will be installed in the -HOOK chain instead of the main chain.

+When manual configuration directives are used, the rules are applied in the following order (first match determines result):
+   -atports (or -atportso) are accepted
+   -auports (or -auportso) are accepted
+   -aips are accepted
+   -dips are denied
+   Country constraints deny or accept (per -permitonly) IPTABLES rules later in the caller\'s chain
+If a BlockCountries rule denies a connection, it will be dropped (and logged).
+If a BlockCountries rule "accepts" a connection, it is still subject to any IPTABLES rules that follow it.

 To view the actual iptables configuration, use
     $IPT4 -nvL --line-number | less for IPV4 or